 After the first frost, most of the workers will perish and none of them will survive an Ontario winter.
 The new queens will overwinter in a sheltered spot and start a new nest the following spring.

 So, should you do anything about them?

 Well, first of all, don’t swat them or make them angry!
 They can sting and it isn’t a pleasant feeling.
+If threatened, they can emit phermones (chemicals) to call their sisters.
+You want to avoid this!
 If they are really problematic, you can purchase a trap or make a simple trap using watered-down juice or pop with a few drops of dish soap to a small dish.
 Wasps will be attracted to the sweet smell, but the soapy water will inhibit their flying abilities and they will drown.
 Make sure your dish has a little depth and there is nothing floating in the trap or it will not work.